How To Best Dress Your Shape: Proportion Is The Key

 Balance is necessary for a flattering outfit.

-It’s what stylists use to make their clients look their best.
+It’s what professional stylists use to make their clients look their best.
 And you can use it too.

 Left to Right: Lafayette 148 New York Ensley Shift Dress / Lafayette 148 New York Brett Contrast Stitch Dress / Lafayette 148 New York Plus Size Ensley Sheath Dress / Lafayette 148 New York Plus Size Brett Contrast Stitch Dress